backbone-paginator/backbone.paginator/README.rst

   var PageableCollection = require("backbone-pageable");

-Getting to the Backbone.PageableCollection class in the browser
+Getting to the Backbone.PageableCollection Class in the Browser
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 .. code-block:: javascript